-- Record the name of the After-School Snack Program (ASSP) site. - Record the month and year. - List each child's first and last name. - Daily, check each child who is in attendance with an X. - As a reimbursable snack is served to each individual child, CIRCLE the X indicated for attendance.
-At the end of the month, obtain the point-of-service count by counting all checks that are circled. ω 4 ν.
+Record the name of the After-School Snack Program (ASSP) site. -- 5 · 6 · 4 · 6

+Record the month and year.

+List each child's first and last name.

+Daily, check each child who is in attendance.

+As a reimbursable snack is served to each individual child, CIRCLE the check mark indicated for attendance.
+At the end of the month, obtain the point-of-service count by counting all checks that are circled.